deployKF/website/content/guides/getting-started.md

     It is important to note that deployKF applications depend on each other, so you MUST sync them in the correct order.

-There are a few ways to sync the applications, but you only need to use one of them:
+Here are a few ways to sync the applications, you only need to use ONE of them.
+If you are unsure which to use, we recommend using the _automated sync script_.

 ??? steps "Sync Applications - _ArgoCD Web UI_"